perilsensitive/cxnes/README.md

     A and B buttons.
 * VS. Unisystem support
 * Can be compiled or run without the GUI
-  + Can specify configuration options, patches and cheats on command-line
+  + Can specify configuration options, patches and cheats on command line

 Default Bindings